Jacinto27/vscode-R_Wiki/Home.md

 vscode-R is the R Extension for [Visual Studio Code](https://code.visualstudio.com/).
-The extension is mainly focused on providing user interactivity between VSCode and R sessions.
-To make VSCode more powerful in R scripting, it is highly recommended to also install the R language server ([languageserver](https://github.com/REditorSupport/languageserver) and [vscode-r-lsp](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r-lsp)).
+The extension is mainly focused on providing user interactivity between VS Code and R sessions.
+To make VS Code more powerful in R scripting, it is highly recommended to also install the R language server ([languageserver](https://github.com/REditorSupport/languageserver) and [vscode-r-lsp](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r-lsp)).

 Visit the links on the right for more information.